kyegomez/swarms/docs/swarms/structs/groupchatmanager.md

 manager = GroupChatManager(groupchat, selector)

 # Call the group chat manager passing a specific chat task
-result = manager('Discuss the agenda for the upcoming meeting')
+result = manager("Discuss the agenda for the upcoming meeting")
 ```

 Explanation: